MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.0.0

+**Breaking changes**

+* SecObserve now supports different OpenID Connect providers for authentication and the Microsoft specific dependencies have been removed.
+Thus the `AAD_` configuration parameters are not valid anymore and have been replaced with `OIDC_` parameters, see [Configuration](configuration.md) and [OpenID Connect authentication](../integrations/oidc_authentication.md) for details.

 ## Release 0.9.9

 **Breaking changes**